California Criminal Law

 3. Codifies statutes governing the corrections system and provides provisions governing the county jails, state prisons, and the death penalty

-4. Codifies statutes governing crime control, crime prevention, criminal investigations, gun control, and police officer and prison officer training
+4. Codifies statutes governing crime control, crime prevention, criminal investigations, gun control, and a police officer and prison officer training

 5. Authorizes the establishment and maintenance of the CA Peace Officers Memorial Foundation on the state Capitol grounds